 Our Staff: Fostering Innovation and Development

-Cheryl Mango-Paget, Coconino County Associate Superintendent for Innovation and Development, has been leading educational initiatives since 1989.
+Cheryl Mango-Paget, Coconino County Associate Superintendent of Schools and Director of Innovation and Development, has been leading educational initiatives since 1989.
 For the past nine (9) years, Cheryl has worked for the Coconino County Education Service Agency as a Professional Development Coordinator and Associate Superintendent.
 During her tenure at the Education Service Agency, Cheryl has co-authored/led successful Mathematics and Science Projects, Title III, Arizona Community Foundation, STEM, and literacy grants, totaling over 10 million dollars.
 Through these awarded funds she has collaboratively developed and served as an instructor on twelve (12) STEM professional development courses which have impacted over 1000 teachers and their students in Flagstaff and throughout Arizona.
 In 2015 Cheryl received a National Public Service award and received it again with the Innovation and Development team in 2017.
 Previous to joining the Coconino County ESA, Cheryl spent twenty years as an educator in Indianapolis, Indiana.
 Cheryl taught elementary school, served as a building level administrator, district Master Teacher, and taught graduate classes at Marian University.
 During her tenure, she earned the Teacher of the Year Award, Olin B. Davis Award, two school-based National Blue Ribbon awards, and was the recipient of several programmatic grants.
 Ms. Mango-Paget earned her BS in education at Indiana University.
 She also holds a MS in Curriculum and Instruction and an Ed.S in School Administration from Indiana University Purdue University of Indianapolis.

 Email Cheryl Mango-Paget